MarcinMG-web/Tic-tac-toe-game/README.md

 This is my first step in React.
 Very simple game that:

--informs you when any player wins;
+ - informs you when any player wins;
--keeps a history of movements;
+ - keeps a history of movements;
--allows you to view the history of moves and, consequently, subsequent board states.
+ - allows you to view the history of moves and, consequently, subsequent board states.

 It is an application that consolidates the scope of the online course material.